 Functions of Sebum

-Sebaceous glands are already formed and producing sebum while in the womb.
-In fact, sebum is a major component of the white substance called vernix caseosa that covers newborn babies.2 It is theorized to help moisturize the fetus's skin and make the passage through the birth canal easier, also while conserving heat, protecting the skin, and providing antibacterial effects for the newborn.
+Sebaceous glands are already formed and actively producing sebum while we are still in the womb.
+In fact, sebum is a major component of the white substance called vernix caseosa that covers newborn babies.2 Vernix caseosa is theorized to help moisturize the fetus's skin and make the passage through the birth canal easier, while conserving heat, protecting the skin, and providing antibacterial effects for the newborn.

 Throughout the lifespan of all mammals, sebum serves complex protective functions, including:

-- Transporting pheromones, which are hormones that act on other mammals through smell, to the skin.1 This might be nature's purpose for the increased production of sebum during adolescence.
+- Transporting pheromones, which are hormones that act on other mammals through smell, to the skin (this might be nature's purpose for the increased production of sebum during adolescence)1

 Sebaceous glands are filled with specialized cells known as sebocytes.
 Sebum accumulates inside these cells, causing the cells to burst, releasing their contents into the hair follicle (pore).
-The sebum then slowly travels up the hair follicle until it reaches the surface of the skin.5
+The sebum then slowly travels up the pore until it reaches the surface of the skin.6

-During embryonic development, maternal androgens regulate the development of sebaceous glands.
-The number of glands remains about the same throughout life, but they increase in size.2
+In the womb, maternal androgens regulate the development of sebaceous glands in a growing embryo.
+Once developed, the number of glands that an unborn baby has then remains about the same throughout life, but they increase in size.2